 For a collection of commentaries on this scripture passage, visit Textweek.com.

 SONG: “Cold Is the Night” by the Oh Hellos, on The Oh Hellos (2011)

 This post belongs to the weekly series Artful Devotion.
 If you can’t view the music player in your email or RSS reader, try opening the post in your browser.

-To view all the Revised Common Lectionary scripture readings for the Seventh Sunday after Pentecost, cycle B, click here.
+To view all the Revised Common Lectionary scripture readings for the Seventh Sunday of Ordinary Time, cycle B, click here.